 - DASH (at 12, 18, and 24 months). - Pain using a Numeric Rating Scale: a unidimensional measure of pain intensity in adults (37).
 The scale is an 11-point numeric scale with 0 representing 'no pain' and 10 representing 'worst imaginable pain', measuring average pain over the past week (38). - Net Promotor Score (Patient Satisfaction): an overarching measure of patient satisfaction.
 The score assesses the likelihood of the patient recommending the healthcare received to friends or relatives using an 11-point numeric scale with 0 representing 'not at all likely' and 10 representing 'extremely likely' (39, 40). - EuroQol 5 Dimensions (5L) Score (EQ5D-5L): measures health-related quality of life in terms of 5 dimensions: mobility, ability to self-care, ability to undertake usual activities, pain and discomfort, anxiety and depression.
 The EQ-5D-5L will be scored according to the User Guide (41).
 EQ-5D-5L data will be collected twice at baseline: i.e. once to assess patient health related quality of life on the day (after the injury) and once with regard to the week before injury. - Radiological union: union will be defined as the presence of bridging trabeculae seen on anterior-posterior and lateral x-rays of the elbow at 4 months.
 The assessment of union will be undertaken by assessors independent of the trial.
-The 4-month x-ray is part of routine practice. - Complications: Information on all complications will be collected.
-Expected complications that will be recorded will include (but not be limited to) deep wound infection, (using Centres for Disease Control (CDC) and Prevention definition (42) superficial infection (using CDC definition), rehospitalisation, nerve and skin problems. - Elbow range of movement: Elbow range of flexion, extension, pronation and supination will be assessed at 4 months by a suitably trained independent observer using a handheld goniometer following trial specific instructions. - Re-operations related to the injury or to remove metalwork; reason for reoperation will be recorded.
+The 4-month x-ray is part of routine practice.
+To allow for scheduling to accommodate local restrictions and capacity arising from impacts of COVID-19, the 4 month x-ray can be performed from -14 days up to 2 months beyond the 4 month timepoint. - Complications: Information on all complications will be collected.
+Expected complications that will be recorded will include (but not be limited to) deep wound infection, (using Centres for Disease Control (CDC) and Prevention definition (42) superficial infection (using CDC definition), rehospitalisation, nerve and skin problems. - Elbow range of movement (ROM): Elbow range of flexion, extension, pronation and supination will be assessed at 4 months by a suitably trained independent observer using a hand-held goniometer following trial specific instructions.
+This assessment will not be performed where local COVID-19 restrictions require the 4 month visit to be conducted remotely.

+- ROM (participant reported): Participants will be asked to obtain photographs of full elbow flexion and extension at 4 months following trial specific instructions.
+Images will be transferred to YTU and Sponsor in order for measurement of ROM to be undertaken by a central reviewer using the procedure described by Meislin et al (43). - Re-operations related to the injury or to remove the fixation material; reason for reoperation will be recorded.
 The decision to have further surgery will be made by the patient and their treating clinician.
-There are no protocols restricting the decision to re-operate but data will be collected on the reasons for re-operation e.g. discomfort, stiffness, prominent fixation device, infection, patient choice, surgeon choice.

-Resource use and work impact: An accurate record of procedures at hospital level will be put in place in order to record the cost of each type of surgery and related complications via a surgical form specifically designed for this trial.
+There are no protocols restricting the decision to reoperate but data will be collected on the reasons for re-operation e.g. discomfort, stiffness, prominent fixation device, infection, patient choice, surgeon choice. - Resource use and work impact: An accurate record of procedures at hospital level will be put in place in order to record the cost of each type of surgery and related complications via a surgical form specifically designed for this trial.
 Patient-reported questionnaires and hospital forms will be designed to collect information on hospital stay (initial and subsequent inpatient episodes, outpatient hospital visits and A&E admissions); primary care consultations (e.g. GP, nurse and physiotherapy); work impact of both interventions; and return to work and return to normal activities.